Updated May 24, 2018

 FIRST, PLEASE NOTE THAT THIS IS NOT THE USUAL BLAH BLAH BLAH!

-Below, we will attempt to communicate our exact position on your privacy in the plainest, “real world” language possible.
+Below, we will first attempt to communicate our exact position on your privacy in the plainest, “real world” language possible, before the painful legalese further down the page…

 The bottom line is that we’ll do everything possible so that we don’t violate your trust in any way, especially any personal data that we may have.

 That means we won’t do sneaky things.
 It means we won’t try to attract visitors under 18 that can’t properly consent to a business decision.
-It means that we won’t sell your data or share it with any third-party without your express consent (although see IMPORTANT NOTE below in the “Google and Facebook Pixels/Tracking (Specifically)” section, as well as the “What if We Sell the Business” section.)
+It means that we won’t sell your data or share it with any third-party without your express consent (although see IMPORTANT NOTES below in the “Google and Facebook Pixels/Tracking (Specifically)” section, the “Sharing your personal information” section, as well as the “What if We Sell the Business” section.)

 It also means that we’ll do everything possible to secure any personal data you provide to us.
 It means we won’t leave a company laptop unattended and logged-in at Starbucks.
 It means that we use “strong” passwords for services we rely on (like our email list management application – currently ConvertKit – for example.)